elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/Item_Defintion/Item_Definition.md

 ### Safety Goal 1
 <!-- While requested, the system shall display the driver warning within 200 ms or transition to the safe state within 200 ms. -->
 While a safety relevant telltale is requested, the system shall display the telltale to human perception within within 200ms
+* Info: Timing is debateable, could be relaxed if necessary, does not impact the safety concept (much)
 * Info: The safe state of the system cluster display is the black screen.
 * Info: "to human perception" means, the periods during which the system does not display the telltale are shorter, than what humans can discern (tbd ms)
 * Info: A telltale is considered requested, as soon as telltale request message is received